cmu-mars/cmu-robotics/documents/p2-cp1.md

 There are three test stages proposed for the evaluation of this challenge problem.
 They are defined as follows:

-   1. A (no perturbation, no discovery/adaptation, no power model): The robot use a threshold to determine when to go to a charging station.
+   1. A (no perturbation, no discovery/adaptation, predefined power model): The robot use a threshold to determine when to go to a charging station.
 The simulator uses the default power model to discharge and charge.

    2. B (perturbation, no discovery/adaptation, predefined power model): The robot use a threshold to determine when to go to a charging station.
 The simulator uses a selected power model to discharge and charge.
 Also, obstacle placement and setting changes as environmental perturbations are considered.